0FFMIND/SummerController/Readme.md

 Then create wslservices.bat in win+R and type shell:startup that can have docker start and cron start~~（Discarded）
 ***
 -2023/7/25-
 · Unity Side: Add new package https://github.com/Unity-Technologies/ROS-TCP-Connector.git?path=/com.unity.robotics.ros-tcp-connector for communication with ROS moveIt
-·
+· For ROS Image, this project use VMstation Ubuntu ROS-noetic image(In 2023/7/19, new Virtual machine is created with ROS noetic added.
+Errors solution: https://zhuanlan.zhihu.com/p/627763469 https://blog.csdn.net/qq_46106285/article/details/120982412)